The Crow's Flight

 The officer looked disappointed; he seemed to have thought he’d found the answer to his prayers.
 ‘Fair enough, old boy.
 It was pretty rough of me to put it on you.
 Though I still think you’d have done a fine job.
 You might have even foxed the Gauleiter (regional governor)!’

-Whether it was MI9 or MI6 remains unclear, but Ralph's refusal was wise given the dangers, as resistance cells were often traps set by the N**is.
+Whether it was MI9 or MI6 remains unclear, but Ralph's refusal was wise given the dangers, as resistance cells were often traps set by the Nazis.
 In the following month, an OSS mission led by Lieutenant Taylor ended in capture, with Taylor imprisoned in Vienna and later Mauthausen concentration camp.

 The escapees' march was gruelling, with deteriorating boots and worsening foot injuries.
 The hard dirt roads only worsened their situation, as marching at night left them with nothing but pain to focus on.